rogin/Snippets/PowerShell.md

 - Can I select XML's #text() in a SelectNode()?
 - Can I create a cycled iterator that repeats a list? there's no 'yield' equivalent.
 I want `('red','green','blue')` to cycle forever.
 - Can I iterate with an index like other languages -- `for (index, value) in list.something()`.
 There's a [language request ticket](https://github.com/PowerShell/PowerShell/issues/13772) for \$PSIndex that was closed.
+- I need a PS script to run as admin on a fresh Win10 box to keep the system updated.
+How to configure the script to allow user to click .ps1 file to run, and have it prompt for creds?
+Adding `#Requires -RunAsAdministrator` did not work, plus the default PS v5.1 running it failed to parse simple lines correctly, e.g. "& control update" to open the Windows update panel.

 ## Review one liners